ArduPilot/ardupilot_wiki/copter/source/docs/traditional-helicopter-tuning-other-topics.rst

 required.
 It is not clear what I-gain values will be required as no two helicopters are the same.
 But I-gain values from 0.25 - 0.38 are common in pitch and roll, and 0.18 - 0.30 in yaw.
-IMAX values of 0.40 - 0.45 are common, however refer to the 'Setting the I gain, IMAX, and ILMI' section on how to determine what the IMAX value should be.
+IMAX values of 0.40 - 0.45 are common, however refer to the 'Setting IMAX, and ILMI' section on how to determine what the IMAX value should be.

 Preventing I term Build Up